Duration

 Destinations

 Adventure seekers and nature lovers look no further than Papua New Guinea for your next unforgettable, off-the-beaten-track journey.
-This 10-day trip takes you through Papua New Guinea's thick jungles, driving through rugged highland tracks, and canoeing along the Sepik river you seek intimate tribal encounters.
+This 10-day trip takes you through Papua New Guinea's thick jungles, driving through rugged highland tracks, and boating along the Sepik River.
 Come face to face with these proud traditional tribes, each one unique and different from even their close neighbors.
-Along the way, keep an eye out for the incredible birdlife which includes endemic and rare species including the Victoria crowned pigeon, cassowaries, and 38 types of Bird of Paradise.
+Experience the thrill of swimming alongside playful spinner dolphins and snorkeling around submerged WWII relics.
 Amazing landscapes, rich tribal culture, and vibrant wildlife are the classic cornerstones of this journey through wild Papua New Guinea, one of the most untouched locations in the world.

 This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.